-In the experimental frame the Transducer computes the average rate of spread based on the burning forest cells, simulation performance measures and any other measures that may be of interest.
+In the experimental frame, the transducer computes the average rate of spread based on the burning forest cells, simulation performance measures, and any other measures that may be of interest.
 The transducer also computes the ratio of active cells to the total number of cells in the cell space and the ratio of active cells to the total number of cells created to analyze cell space optimization performance.
-Throughout the simulation the cell space display shows the status of the entire cell space in terms of states and provides a tool for analyzing fire spread behavior due to changes in wind speed and direction and the effect of pouring coolant on the forest cells spread and direction to the Transducer as an entity implemented as spreadEnt.
-Also, when a cell changes state it sends a notification message to the Transducer.
-Therefore, the Transducer can compute the average rate of spread and direction based on the cells in the burning state.
-Let n be the number of cells currently in the burning state, $s{max}^{\ j}$ and $\theta_j$ be the maximum rate of spread and direction for cell j, respectively.
-Then the average rate of spread ( $R{aver}$ ) and direction (diraver are computed according to equation (3) and equation (4), respectively.
+Throughout the simulation, the cell space display shows the status of the entire cell space in terms of states and provides a tool for analyzing fire spread behavior due to changes in wind speed and direction and the effect of pouring coolant on the forest cells.

+The computation of the average rate of spread and direction is done as follows.
+Whenever a cell transitions from unburned to burning or is in the burning state and receives a new wind speed and direction value from the wind flow model, it transmits its cell ID, the maximum rate of spread, and direction to the transducer as an entity implemented as spreadEnt.
+Also, when a cell changes state, it sends a notification message to the transducer.
+Therefore, the transducer can compute the average rate of spread and direction based on the cells in the burning state.
+Let n be the number of cells currently in the burning state, $s{max}^{j}$ , and let $\theta{j}$ be the maximum rate of spread and direction for cell j.
+Then, the average rate of spread ( $R{aver}$ ) and direction ( $dir{aver}$ ) are computed according to equation (3) and equation (4), respectively.